USS McFarland

 USS McFarland (DD-237/AVD-14) was a Clemson-class destroyer in the United States Navy during World War II.
-She was named for American Civil War sailor and Medal of Honor recipient John McFarland.McFarland was laid down on 31 July 1918 and launched on 30 March 1920 by the New York Shipbuilding Corporation; sponsored by Miss Louisa Hughes; and commissioned on 30 September 1920.
+She was named for American Civil War sailor and Medal of Honor recipient John McFarland.

+McFarland was laid down on 31 July 1918 and launched on 30 March 1920 by the New York Shipbuilding Corporation; sponsored by Miss Louisa Hughes; and commissioned on 30 September 1920.

+Service history

-Service historyMcFarland, having served a month with the Atlantic Fleet, departed for European waters on 30 November 1920.
+McFarland, having served a month with the Atlantic Fleet, departed for European waters on 30 November 1920.
 For the next two months she operated in the English Channel, sailing for Gibraltar on 31 January 1921.
 On 9 March she arrived at Split for a four-month tour with the Adriatic Detachment.
 In July she continued eastward, and at Constantinople, on 31 July, joined ships of the Turkish Waters Detachment.

 Returning to the United States only once (8 July to 22 October 1922), McFarland remained in the Black Sea and eastern Mediterranean area until spring 1923.
-During that period she performed quasi-diplomatic and humanitarian roles necessitated by the aftermath of World War I. She cruised regularly to Black Sea and Anatolian ports, distributing American relief supplies to Russian, Greek, and Turkish refugees and providing transportation, mail, and communications facilities.McFarland returned to New York and on 15 September 1923 joined the Scouting Fleet at Newport, Rhode Island.
+During that period she performed quasi-diplomatic and humanitarian roles necessitated by the aftermath of World War I. She cruised regularly to Black Sea and Anatolian ports, distributing American relief supplies to Russian, Greek, and Turkish refugees and providing transportation, mail, and communications facilities.

+McFarland returned to New York and on 15 September 1923 joined the Scouting Fleet at Newport, Rhode Island.
 With only two interruptions, she operated along the East coast and in the Caribbean for the next 17 years.
 The first interruption came with a cruise to Hawaii for the 1925 fleet problem involving an attack on Oahu; the second, a year out of commission, in reserve, at Philadelphia, 1931.
 On 2 August 1940, McFarland, undergoing conversion, was redesignated AVD-14, seaplane tender (destroyer).
 On 5 October she was recommissioned in full and assigned to the Pacific Fleet.